davidebreso/mkeyb/readme.md

 mKEYB supports both keyboard types.
 The enhanced keyboard layout is available for all languages.
 Some languages have also a custom layout for the standard keyboard. mKEYB can autodetect the keyboard type and selects the appropriate keyboard layout, if available for the language.
 If the standard keyboard layout is not available for the selected language, mKEYB patches the enhanced keyboard layout to use Ctrl+Alt instead of AltGr (not available on standard keyboards).
 This pached layout may not be completely accurate.

 The `/E` switch forces an enhanced keyboard layout, while `/S` forces a standard keyboard layout.

+## Use CapsLock as Ctrl key

+The `/C` swich changes the behaviour of the CapsLock key to act as Ctrl key.
+To get a real CapsLock when this option is enabled, press Shift-CapsLock.

 ## Loading in low memory